when should you replace your grow light bulbs

 Before making a purchase, growers must also take into account the technology of the grow light bulbs bunnings that they use.

-There are several cheap LED grow lights in the market that are either low quality and/or don't feature the latest technology.
+There are several cheap LED plant grow lights in the market that are either low quality and/or don't feature the latest technology.
 Outdated technology means that these lights wouldn't deliver the best results.

 Wondering how to tell if your grow light bulbs need replacing?
 Let's take a look at it in the next part.